How to Control Industrial Noise?

 Noise is a widespread hazard in factories, especially when it comes to the pulp & paper and metal & mining industries.
 Loud noise can be the source of both physical and psychological stress, reduce productivity, interfere with communications and concentration and even contribute to workplace accidents and injuries.
 Exposure to high noise levels may even cause acoustic trauma and permanent hearing loss.

-The picture below shows the hierarchy of controls used by occupational safety and health professionals to determine feasible and effective ways to control noise hazards: elimination, substitution, engineering controls, administrative controls and PPE.
+This picture shows the hierarchy of controls used by occupational safety and health professionals to determine feasible and effective ways to control noise hazards: elimination, substitution, engineering controls, administrative controls and PPE.

 In manufacturing facilities, although it is common knowledge that noise can be harmful to workers’ health, the first and second options, elimination (physically removing the hazard) and substitution (replacing loud equipment for a quieter one) is sometimes impossible.
 Which brings us to the third option: engineering controls.
 This solution involves making physical modifications to control the hazards or to reduce exposure.
 In this article, I will focus on the third option for reducing noise with my expertise in designing modular buildings and enclosures.